Replace the NVMEM battery - FAS500f

 Release your thumbs from the top of the latching mechanisms and continue pushing until the latching mechanisms snap into place.

 The controller module begins to boot as soon as it is fully seated in the chassis.
-Be prepared to interrupt the boot process.

 The controller module should be fully inserted and flush with the edges of the chassis.